splunk/public-o11y-docs/gdi/get-data-in/rum/ios/configure-rum-ios-instrumentation.rst

 General settings
 ======================================================

-Use the following settings to configure the iOS RUM agent:
+Use the following settings to configure the iOS RUM library:

 .. list-table::
    :header-rows: 1